 Definition of service

 Limited consulting services and hardware/software support are provided to assist member librarians in the use of current technologies.
-This service provides leadership, advice, training and consulting in the areas of automation, planning, policies, Internet, electronic information services, including e-readers, hardware/software, website development, digitization and basic computer and network troubleshooting.
+This service provides leadership, advice, training and consulting in the areas of automation, planning, policies, Internet, electronic information services, website development, digitization and basic computer and network troubleshooting.
 The South Central Kansas Automation Network (SCKAN) consortium provides a cost-savings and resource-sharing service for 24 participating member libraries.

 Limited technology support by phone, e-mail, remote desktop or on-site is available from technology consultants.
 Long-range planning and consulting services are available from the Director of Information Technology.
 Staff may also refer to third party technical resources and may assist with third party price negotiations for computer hardware and software purchases.

 Technology Grant programs are available to assist member libraries with the acquisition of hardware/software upgrades, new technologies and/or automation projects as defined by current grant guidelines.
 Technology grants programs include General Technology Matching and Automation Grants.
 Continuing education services include a training lab.